ocaml/dune/doc/variants.rst

 The list of available variants is computed while building the virtual library.
-This means only variant implementations that are part of the same project are implicitely taken into account.
+This means only variant implementations that are part of the same project are implicitly taken into account.
 It's possible to declare an external implementation by using the `external_variant` stanza in the virtual library scope.